 More rarely, a “sterile abscess” can develop without any visible break in the skin.
 For instance, a bruise that causes tissue swelling and inflammation may become infected and develop a pocket of infection.

-Signs of an abscess include a soft swelling and/or draining of green to yellow or even bloody pus from the site.
-Abscesses also usually are painful and very tender and feel hot to the touch.
-The puppy usually develops a fever, acts lethargic, suffers a loss of appetite and acts reluctant to move the affected area or have it touched.
+The signs include a soft swelling, often along with draining of green to yellow or even bloody pus from the infected site.
+They are usually are painful, very tender, and feel hot to the touch.
+It's common for dogs to also develop a fever, act lethargic, lose its appetite, or become reluctant to move or have the area touched.

 The diagnosis of an abscess is generally made from the signs.
 Other times, the veterinarian may insert a needle into the swelling, and draw off material to see if an infection is present.

-If your puppy has a heavy coat, the injury may be hidden from view and the problem not noticed until the dog is in pain and flinches from your touch, or the abscess begins to drain.
+If your dog has a heavy coat, the injury may be hidden from view.
+You might not notice the problem until your dog is in pain and flinches from your touch, or the abscess begins to drain.
 As the injury swells with pus, the skin stretches and becomes thin until it ultimately ruptures.
 The smelly fluid is white-to-greenish with tinges of blood and may soak the surrounding fur.

 Abscesses should be treated as soon as they're noticed to prevent further damage to the surrounding area.
 The infection can spread until the nearby tissue dies, muscle or nerves are damaged, and/or the resulting massive wound is difficult to heal.

 If you notice swelling and suspect an abscess, your veterinarian may recommend warm wet compresses to help the sore come to a head.
-If your puppy allows you to do this, do this several times a day for five minutes on, five minutes off, until it cools.
+If your dog allows you to do this, do it several times a day for five minutes on, five minutes off, until the compress cools.